NitaCristian/NitaCristian.github.io/Lesson5/index.md

 ---

 You can perform an arithmetic operation between two operands by using + for addition, – for subtraction, * for multiplication, / for division, and % for modulo operation.

-Note that the division operator / returns the result of division between two operands.
-In the case of integers, however, the result contains no decimals as integers by definition cannot hold decimal data.

 The modulo operator % returns the remainder of a division operator, and it is applicable only on integer values.

 ### Operators to Increment and Decrement